mpchadwick/mpchadwick.github.io/_posts/2018-02-12-how-magento-generates-form-keys.md

 ---
 layout: blog-single
-title:  "How Magento Generates Form Keys"
+title:  "How Magento Generates Form&nbsp;Keys"
 description: A look a Magento core code to understand how form keys are generated.
 date: February 12, 2018
 image: